AWARDS

 Karakare Film Days, Istanbul, Turkey (2007)

-Partisans of Vilna tells the extraordinary story of the men and women who formed the Jewish partisan movement in Vilna, Lithuania during World War II.Using rare archival footage dating from 1939-44 and contemporary interviews with forty partisan survivors (including Abba Kovner, a founder of the partisan movement and one of Israel's leading poets) the film explores the difficulties of organizing under the anarchic conditions of the ghetto.
+Co-written by director Josh Waletzky (Image Before My Eyes) and producer Aviva Kempner (The Life and Times of Hank Greenberg), Partisans of Vilna skillfully blends songs, newsreels and rare archival footage dating from 1939-44 and contemporary interviews with forty partisan survivors (including Abba Kovner, a founder of the partisan movement and one of Israel's leading poets).

 "You'll know you are watching heroes.
 Their courage is visible and unmistakable"